tien-d/EgoDepthNormal/README.md

 prediction on EPIC-KITCHENS dataset.</b>

 ## Installation
-:star2: Installation instructions will be available soon!
+:star2: Installation instructions will be available soon! :star2:

 ## Egocentric Depth on everyday INdoor Activities (EDINA) Dataset

-**:star2: EDINA test set is now available to download!**
+**:star2: EDINA test set is now available to download! :star2: **

 ### Overview
 EDINA is an egocentric dataset that comprises more than 500K synchronized RGBD frames and gravity directions.
 Each instance in the dataset is a triplet: RGB image, depths and surface normals, and 3D gravity direction.